 Yosemite National Park is a dream destination and one that has many different opportunities for visitors to partake in.
-Stopping at Yosemite Falls, Mariposa Grove, and Glacier Point are three musts on your trip, and if time allows, Olmsted Point is another must-see.
+Stopping at Yosemite Valley and the sequoia groves are two musts on your next trip!

-Tuolumne Meadows is definitely a location worth a visit if time allows, or if you are passing through the point, but it’s not a must-do if time doesn’t allow — with only one day in Yosemite, you’ll have to make some sacrifices.
+Tuolumne Meadows is definitely a location worth a visit if time allows, or if you are passing through the point, but it’s not a must-do if time doesn’t allow — with only one day in Yosemite, you may have to make some sacrifices.

 There are other stops along the way and other vistas to view the valley and other spots, and I would recommend stopping briefly at these overlooks.

 However, make sure that you allow time to see the key locations that were mentioned above, as these are points that are must-dos and must-sees for any Yosemite trip — even just one day in Yosemite!